timothycdc/tchungblog/exampleSite/content/blog/binaural-recordings.md

 When you play back the binaural recordings on earphones, they skip the pinna of your ear and the pre-applied HRTF recording is sent straight into your ear canal, allowing your brain to properly process the locations present in the recording.

-Binaural recordings are not only created in post-production – they can be created using microphones that mimic the human head – these microphones are called binaural microphones, and they mimic the shape of the human ear to apply HRTF to the incoming They are commercially available, but I made my own!
+Binaural recordings are not only created in post-production – they can be created using microphones that mimic the human head and ears – these microphones are called binaural microphones, and they mimic the shape of the human ear to apply HRTF to the incoming They are commercially available, but I made my own!
 That's for the next post.

 [^1]:Møller, Henrik; Friis Sørensen, Michael; Hammershøi, Dorte; Jensen, Clemen Boje: Head-Related Transfer Functions of Human Subjects.
 J. Audio Eng.
 Soc., Vol 43, No 5, 1995 May.